An Ex Kmart employee recovered the 50+ cassettes from the trash and digitized them.

 The monthly tapes are very, very, worn and rippled.
 That’s becuase they ran for 14 hours a day, 7 days a week on auto-reverse.
 If you do the math assuming that each tape is 30 minutes per side, that’s over 800 passes over a tape head each month.

-But what makes the collection so oddly engaing is the uncanny resemblance many of the tracks bare to modern-day Vaporwave, a muzak infused micro-genre that samples MOR, Lounge and Smooth jazz music.
+But what makes the collection so oddly engaging is the uncanny resemblance many of the tracks bare to modern-day Vaporwave, a muzak infused micro-genre that samples MOR, Lounge and Smooth jazz music.
 Through the chopped and screwed manipulation of audio tropes closely associated with the 90’s, the genre calls to mind an era of accelerated consumerism though a haze of reverberated sax and heavily-pitched vocals.
 And with it’s lo-fi hiss and odd mix of MIDI instrumentals and warbled pop classics, this collection is probably 2015’s most fire proto-vaporwave mixtape.
+As you listen you can almost see the lyrics in vaporwave fonts in your mind.

 You can cop the entire collection for free at archive.org.